NASA-AMMOS/anms-camp/README.md

 the prime contract 80NM0018D0004 between the Caltech and NASA under subcontract 1658085.
 -->

+> [!IMPORTANT]
+> This library has been relocated to [JHUAPL-DTNMA/dtnma-camp](https://github.com/JHUAPL-DTNMA/dtnma-camp) under a different Github organization.
+> Future maintenance and upkeep of the library will be managed outside of the ANMS project and the AMMOS organization.
+> Please use that forked project for any new developent and for bug or enhancement reports.

 # CAmpPython
 This is the C code generator for the DTN Management Architecture (DTNMA).
 It is part of the larger Asynchronous Network Managment System (ANMS) managed for [NASA AMMOS](https://ammos.nasa.gov/).